open-contracting/kingfisher-process/docs/cli/transform-collection.rst

 transform-collection
 ====================

-This command does any transform work for a collection.
+This command runs the configured transformer for the collection.

 It can be run multiple times on a collection, and data already transformed will not be retransformed.